batool-alali-401-advanced-javascript/data-structures-and-algorithms/Data-Structures/linkedList/README.md

 - a method called insertBefore(value, newVal) which add a new node with the given newValue immediately before the first value node
 - a method called insertAfter(value, newVal) which add a new node with the given newValue immediately after the first value node
 - a method called kthFromEnd(k) for the Linked List class which takes a number, k, as a parameter.
 Return the node’s value that is k from the end of the linked list.
+- a method called mergeLists which takes two linked lists as arguments.
+Zip the two linked lists together into one so that the nodes alternate between the two lists and return a reference to the head of the zipped list.

 ## Approach & Efficiency
 - insert O(1)